anto987/codejam/README.md

 Both scripts (basic.py and faster.py takes data from raw_input).

-There are 2 sets of sample input are included:
+There are 2 sets of sample input included:

 A-large-practice.in and A-small-practice.in